-His music can be divided into two distinct periods: The European period that includes his earlier works (Opus 1 to 27), and the Israeli period that started as soon as he immigrated to Israel in 1935 (Opus 28 to 352, and many composition to which no opus number was given.)
+Lavry’s music can be divided into two distinct periods: The European Period that includes his earlier works (Opus 1 to 27), and the Israeli Period that started as soon as he immigrated to Israel in 1935 (Opus 28 to 352, and many composition to which no opus number was given.)

 After graduating high school Lavry’s parents felt that music was not a respectable profession and sent him to study architecture at the Technical College in Oldenburg, Germany.
 He then returned to his love – music.
 At the Leipzig Conservatory he studied piano with Prof. Robert Teichmuller, composition under Paul Graener, and conducting with Hermann Scherchen.

 At that time he decided to change his last name to Lavry because there was another, older composer and conductor by the same name, Marc Levin.